AyoOlaDeji/AyoOlaDeji/README.md

 - 👀 I’m interested in Digital Marketing, Virtual Assistance and Data Analytics.
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on Digital Marketing opprtunities, Data Analytics workshops, projects etc.
-- 📫 How to reach me on matthewayodeji19@gmail.com
+- 📫 You can reach me on matthewayodeji19@gmail.com

 <!---
 AyoOlaDeji/AyoOlaDeji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.